What is Windstorm Coverage?

 Alternative windstorm insurance options

-For instance, homeowners in Texas who are not eligible for wind and hail coverage can obtain it through the Texas Windstorm Insurance Association (TWIA).
-Florida homeowners can look into coverage through the state-run Citizens Property Insurance Corporation (CPIC).
+In Texas, residents who aren’t eligible for standard wind and hail coverage can apply through the Texas Windstorm Insurance Association (TWIA).
+In Florida, homeowners can explore the Citizens Property Insurance Corporation (CPIC) for similar protection.

 If you can’t find homeowners insurance coverage for your high-risk home, look into your state’s insurance offerings.
 Get a quote by contacting your state’s FAIR Plan, listed below.